Before you begin

 Compatibility with older OpenVPN Access Servers

 The compatibility is actually really good – all the way back to version 1.7.1 you can just do the update as described in this document and you should have a working Access Server with the latest version.
 There are some compatibility issues due to changed security settings that can usually be fixed though (described in the next section) so that old clients can still connect to a newer Access Server.
-It is usually also possible to just rollback to an older version by installing the older version and restoring the data to it.
-It is important to note however that OpenVPN Access Server version 2.6 and higher have a different database schema and that rolling back then is not so easy.
+Doing a rollback to an older version is possible with some caveats.
+Access Server does leave a copy of old data in the directory /usr/local/openvpn_as/etc/backup for you when you do an upgrade.

 Compatibility with older OpenVPN client software

-Generally the compatibility is very good, but there may be cases where older software is not able to connect to a modern Access Server.
+Generally the compatibility is very good, but there may be some cases where older software is not able to connect to a modern Access Server.
 This can usually be remedied by either updating the client software to a more recent version, or by lowering the security requirements of the OpenVPN Access Server.
-The one thing that is currently relevant to this is that the OpenVPN protocol was originally TLS 1.0 based, but was later extended to also make TLS 1.1 and TLS 1.2 possible.
-When you upgrade your Access Server to version 2.5 or higher, and your TLS settings were the default TLS 1.0, it will now set the TLS level to TLS 1.1.
-In this situation, client software like the open source OpenVPN program version 2.2 or old builds of 2.3, may not be able to connect.
+The one thing that is usually going on with old software and an updated Access Server is that the OpenVPN protocol was originally TLS 1.0 based, but was later extended to also make TLS 1.1 and TLS 1.2 possible.
+When you upgrade your Access Server to version 2.5 or higher, and your TLS settings were the default TLS 1.0, it will now set the TLS level to TLS 1.1 to increase security.
+In this situation, client software like the open source OpenVPN program version 2.2 or old builds of 2.3, may not be able to connect because they only know TLS 1.0.
 Likewise, OpenVPN Connect Client 2.1.1 or older, may not be able to connect anymore.
 Usually you will see TLS errors in the log files then.
 The solution is to either update the client software to the latest version, or after the upgrade go to the TLS Settings page in the Admin web UI and set the OpenVPN daemons back to the old setting of TLS 1.0.
-With that setting, older clients are able to connect to a modern Access Server installation.
+With that setting, older clients will continue to be able to connect to a modern Access Server installation.
 Please take care not to change the web services TLS setting there, as this is unrelated to this issue.

 Old-style perpetual license keys – end of support notice